AzureADQuickStarts/WebApp-OpenIdConnect-DotNet/active-directory-devquickstarts-webapp.md

 PM> Install-Package Microsoft.Owin.Host.SystemWeb
 ```

--	Add an OWIN Startup class to the project called `Startup.cs`  Right click on the project --> **Add** --> **New Item** --> Search for ìOWINî.
-The OWIN middleware will invoke the `Configuration(Ö)` method when your app starts.
+-	Add an OWIN Startup class to the project called `Startup.cs`  Right click on the project --> **Add** --> **New Item** --> Search for ‚ÄúOWIN‚Äù.
+The OWIN middleware will invoke the `Configuration(‚Ä¶)` method when your app starts.
--	Change the class declaration to `public partial class Startup` - weíve already implemented part of this class for you in another file.
-In the `Configuration(Ö)` method, make a call to ConfgureAuth(Ö) to set up authentication for your web app
+-	Change the class declaration to `public partial class Startup` - we‚Äôve already implemented part of this class for you in another file.
+In the `Configuration(‚Ä¶)` method, make a call to ConfgureAuth(‚Ä¶) to set up authentication for your web app

 ```C#
 public partial class Startup